did:plc Method Specification

 How it works

-The core data fields associated with an active did:plc identifier at any point in time are listed below.
+The metadata associated with an active did:plc identifier at any point in time is listed below.
 The encoding and structure differs somewhat from DID document formatting and semantics, but this information is sufficient to render a valid DID document.

 Every update operation to the DID identifier, including the initial creation operation (the genesis operation), contains all of the above information, except for the did field.
 The DID itself is generated from a hash of the signed genesis operation (details described below), which makes the DID entirely self-certifying.
 Updates after initial creation contain a pointer to the most-recent previous operation (by hash).